Post-Mauryan coinage

-Post-Mauryan coinage refers to the period of coinage production in India, following the breakup of the Maurya Empire (321–185 BCE).
+Post-Mauryan coinage refers to the period of coinage production in India following the breakup of the Maurya Empire (321–185 BCE).

 The centralized Mauryan power ended during a Coup d'état in 185 BCE leading to the foundation of the Shunga Empire.
 The vast and centralized Maurya Empire was broken into numerous new polities.
-In the east, the newly formed Sunga Empire utilized the industries pre-established in Pataliputra.
+In the east, the newly formed Shunga Empire utilized the industries pre-established in Pataliputra.

 Yona kings, which were once incorporated by or allied with the Mauryan Empire, settled in the Indus forming Indo-Greek Kingdoms bringing new coinage practices.
 These techniques were utilized by the Indo-Scythian Kingdoms and Kushan Empire.

 In the south the Satavahana Empire appeared, all with their specific coinage.
 The unified coinage, made of punch-marked coins, also broke up.
 In the northwest, several small independent entities were formed, which started to strike their own coins.

 Technology

 Punch-marked coinage

 These political changes were accompanied by technological changes in coin production techniques.
 Before the collapse of the Maurya Empire, the main type of coinage was punch-marked coins.
 After manufacturing a sheet of silver or silver alloys, coins were cut out to the proper weight, and then impressed by small punch-dies.
 Typically from 5 to 10 punch dies could be impressed on one coin.
 Punch-marked coins continued to be used for about three more centuries in the south, but in the north they disappeared in favour of the production of cast-die coinage.